UPSC NDA Syllabus 2025: Maths, GAT, GK, English Syllabus PDF Download

 • Increasing and decreasing functions

-• Application of derivatives in problems of maxima and minima
+• Application of derivatives in problems of maxima and minimal

 Integral and Differential Calculus